 To bring together academia and research, the design places the daylit laboratory spaces on the third, fourth and fifth floors between the more public parts of the medical education program on the lower floors and the specialized, pedagogical components—including the human anatomy suite and a high-tech patient simulation center—on upper floors.
 Open spaces on each level are “learning landscapes.”
 Classrooms are flexible to accommodate lectures or small groups.

-Faculty, researchers and students have clinical responsibilities on the Buffalo Niagara Medical Campus, which will be physically connected to the medical school by an enclosed bridge.
-By providing opportunities for learning, researching and credentialing for a variety of medical practitioners, the building creates a true academic medical campus.
+Faculty, researchers and students have clinical responsibilities on the Buffalo Niagara Medical Campus, which is linked to the medical school by an enclosed bridge.
+By providing opportunities for learning, researching and credentialing to a variety of medical practitioners, the building creates a true academic medical campus.

 Terra cotta panels forming the high-performance building skin

 “HOK Design of University at Buffalo’s New Medical School Wins Excelsior Award for Public Architecture”

 “Five Architecture Features of UB’s New Medical School (includes video tour)”

 The Buffalo News

 6 January 2018